erhaneth/erhaneth/README.md

 Software Engineer
 -----------------

-I am a software developer with a business background and a barista.
+I am a software engineer with a business background and a barista.
 I have a passion about blockchain technology.

 * 🌍  I'm based in San Mateo
 * 🖥️  See my portfolio at [MyPortfolio](http://huseyinerhangumus.com/)